 In an effective approach to intervention and discipline, when students do not meet behavioral expectations, they receive supports to address the root causes of the behavior and learn appropriate alternatives.
 When a specific student behavior does not change following an intervention-or the behavior increases in frequency, intensity, or duration-a problem solving approach identifies alternative interventions and responses.
 All stages of a system of intervention should include opportunities for learning acceptable replacement behaviors within the school and community and access to interventions to address the underlying causes of behavior.

-Delivering disciplinary responto unwanted behaviors is needed but never a sufficient strategy for reducing inappropriate behavior.
+Delivering disciplinary sanctions to unwanted behaviors is sometimes needed but never a sufficient strategy for reducing inappropriate behavior.
 Therefore, leveled systems of disciplinary responses should always be only one part of more comprehensive policy around behavior that includes instructional, preventive, and proactive strategies as described earlier in this document.
-The delivery of disciplinary responses should only serve four key functions:
+The delivery of disciplinary sanctions should only serve four key functions:

 preventing a negative behavior from being rewarded;